 Neuschwanstein Castle is open all year round.
 In winter it can be quite a spectacle to see it in the snow, but only if you are one of those who can stand the cold...
 In high season, it is best to book tickets in advance to avoid waiting.

-Visit the Castle with children
+Visit the castle with children

-Organize the visit
+Organize your visit

-Children under 17 years old enter free to the castle, for the rest the entrance fee is about 13 euros.
+Children under 17 years of age enter the castle for free, but for the rest the entrance fee is about 13 €.